kyleu/boilerplay/README.md

 You'll either need Node.js available as "node" on the path, or change project/Server.scala's EngineType to Rhino.

-Then you'll need to change the SMTP and Silhouette sections in application.conf to use your mail server and authentication settings.
+Then you'll need to change the Silhouette sections in application.conf to use your authentication settings.

 Now, finally,
 ```shell